silaspe/maths/docs/brainstorm.md

 #### new place today.

-#### here's a thing that I wored on for hours, but did not want to delete
+#### here's a thing that I worked on for hours, but did not want to delete

 $$ (\frac{D}{Dt} + \vec{\nabla}) \text{ } (\vec{E} + B) = \frac{\rho + \vec{J}}{c \epsilon_0} $$